yuqiii-wang/KnowledgeNotes/languages/cpp/optimization/cuda/cuda.md

 }
 ```

+### Warp vs Stream Processor

+Each CUDA core is also known as a Streaming Processor or shader unit sigh.

+From a hardware perspective, hardware groups threads that execute the same instruction in to warps.
+Several warps constitute a thread block.
+Several thread blocks are assigned to a Streaming Multiprocessor (SM).
+Several SM constitute the whole GPU unit (which executes the whole Kernel Grid).

 ## CUDA C++ extensions and code

 `__global__ void func<<<numBlocks, threadsPerBlock>>>` is the CUDA device kernel function c++ extension syntax that runs on CUDA for parallel computation.